bstarynk/melt-monitor-2015/README.md

 some MELT monitor).
 You won't be able to run it usefully in 2015.
 But if you want to help (e.g. to answer some questions I am asking on some forums) or see what is running, build it, then run `./monimelt --help` to get some command line help.
-Later, try something like `./monimelt -Drun,web -W localhost.localdomain:8086/ -J 3` in the terminal and use your browser on URLs like `http://localhost.localdomain:8086/hackc.html` to be able to type some C code and run it, or `http://localhost.localdomain:8086/miniedit.html` to try the nano editor (very alpha, not working yet).

-To simply dump the state and test the persistency machinery, try `./monimelt -d` (perhaps also `-Dload,dump`).
-Modified files are backed up (e.g. old `global.mom` is backed up as `global.mom~`, and likewise for `_mom_predef.h~`)
+To simply dump the state and test the persistency machinery, try `./monimelt -d .` (perhaps also `-Dload,dump`).
+Modified files are backed up

-Killing the monitor with `SIGTERM` might trigger a dump (of the persistent state).
-Killing it with `SIGQUIT` or `SIGKILL` won't.

 # Help needed